analyticsworld1/2025_AI_Agents/pydantic-ai-advanced-researcher/README.md

 An advanced web search agent using Pydantic AI and the Brave Search API, with both a command-line interface and a Streamlit web interface.
 The agent can be configured to use either OpenAI's GPT models or Ollama's local models.
 On the Live Agent Studio, this agent is using gpt-4o-mini.

-What makes this an advanced web search agent is that it uses the Brave API to summarize a collection of articles found from the search query to create a concise yet comprehensive paragraph of information for the LLM to answer the user's question.
+What makes this an advanced web search agent is that it uses the Brave API to summarize a collection of articles found from the search query to create a concise yet comprehensive. paragraph of information for the LLM to answer the user's question.

 ### [Check out Cole Medin's YouTube video on this agent!](https://youtu.be/pC17ge_2n0Q)